fixthestatusquo/proca-server/proca/guides/APISchema.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-DEPRECATED: use campaign().
+DEPRECATED: use campaign() to get one campaign.
 Filter campaigns by name (exact match).
 If found, returns list of 1 campaign, otherwise an empty list

 </td>
 </tr>